This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 But today, I will share with you our road trip to the Shawnee National Forest, together with some tips on how to have a fun frugal weekend getaway without going out of state.

-You will be surprised how much things to do in Shawnee National Forest.
+You will be surprised how many things to do in Shawnee National Forest.

 When you think about Illinois, you’ll imagine boring flat land with too much traffic.
 However, when you drive further down to the southern part, you’ll find that it’s not that flat after all.